noahjb/novi_cd_test/instructions/branch2.md

   	});
 ```

-For the errorCallback, log the error to the console:
+For the `errorCallback`, log the error to the console:

 ```javascript
 $http({